2013-14 Presidential Graduate Fellows announced

 This year, fellowships are presented to three students at the University of Nebraska-Lincoln, two at the University of Nebraska at Omaha and two at the University of Nebraska Medical Center.
-The honored students are pursuing advanced degrees in mathematics, business, history, English, psychology, pharmaceutical sciences and genetics, cell biology and anatomy.
+The honored students are pursuing advanced degrees in sociology, English, engineering, psychology, health services research and administration, and genetics and immunology.

 “Presidential Graduate Fellows are among the University of Nebraska’s most outstanding students,” Milliken said.
-“They are future scholars, scientists, teachers and business leaders who already have accomplished a great deal both in and outside of the classroom.
-I’m confident that they will accomplish much more as they continue their studies and begin their careers.
-The University is fortunate to have a level of private support that allows us to recognize these students and provide them an opportunity to devote full time to their academic pursuits.”
+“They have already accomplished a great deal both inside and outside of the classroom, and I’m confident that they will continue to be successful as they complete their studies and begin their careers.
+The university is fortunate to have a level of private support that allows us to recognize these scholars and provide them an opportunity to devote full time to their academic pursuits.”

 This year’s Presidential Graduate Fellows are: